This post may contain affiliate links. Please see our disclosure policy.

 - Make a small well in the center of the flour.
 Place the salt on one side and the yeast on the opposite side, so they aren’t in direct contact.

 - Press start.
 Watch the first 2 to 3 minutes of kneading.
-The dough should form a ball that pulls away from the sides; it will feel slightly stickier than plain bread dough because of the eggs.
+The dough should form a soft ball that pulls away from the sides; it will feel slightly stickier than plain bread dough because of the eggs.
 Add 1 tablespoon of flour at a time if the dough is too wet, or 1 tablespoon of water at a time if too dry.

 - Let the machine complete the cycle.